btcguide/btcguide.github.io/_pages/setup-wallets/paper.md

 To prevent users unfamiliar with the command line from making mistakes, it is not documented beyond linking to this GitHub repo:
 <https://github.com/mflaxman/human-rng-electrum>

-#### Save Extended Public Key Information
+## Export Public Key Info to Computer via QR Code / Webcam
-Save your extended public key information (`Zpub`, path, and root fingerprint) to a DVD-R or USB pen-drive.
+In the previous step, you saved your extended public key information (`Zpub`, path, and root fingerprint) to a DVD-R or USB pen-drive.
-Next, we'll load this public info into our other hardware wallets (and Specter-Desktop software) to create our multisig wallet!
+Load this into your computer (Specter-Desktop) as follows:

+** TODO: continue from here **

 {% include advanced_config.md %}